A blog of adventures in E-Learning and Instructional Technology and teaching and stuff.

 But the surprises keep coming: the very same reward may help or hurt motivation:

 "The functional significance, or salience, of the event dictates whether intrinsic motivation is facilitated or diminished.
 For example, an athlete may perceive receiving an external reward (e.g., money, trophy) as a positive indicator of her sport competence (informational), whereas another athlete may perceive the same reward as coercion to keep her involved in the activity (controlling).
-Thus, the aspect of the event that is perceived as salient will determine level of autonomy and perceived competence experienced, and ultimately affect intrinsic motivation for that activity."
+Thus, the aspect of the event that is perceived as salient will determine level of autonomy and perceived competence experienced, and ultimately affect intrinsic motivation for that activity."In other words, how the individual perceives the reward may make it intrinsically motivating or extrinsically de-motivating.

 (Horn, 2008)